Statistics and the Law

 Remit

-• To improve the understanding and use of statistics in the administration of justice, both civil and criminal
+• Improve the understanding and use of statistics and algorithms in the administration of justice, both civil and criminal, including in relation to regulatory issues in these fields;

 Additional Information